 - undergoing treatment with eculizumab.

-Ask your doctor if you or your children need additional vaccinations.
+Ask your health professional if you or your children need additional vaccinations.

-Influenza vaccination is free and recommended for people aged 6 months and over with certain medical conditions.
+Influenza vaccination is free and recommended for people aged 6 months and over with specific medical conditions.
 These conditions increase their risk of serious complications if they catch the flu.

-The National Immunisation Program covers free annual flu vaccination for with the following medical risk conditions:
+The National Immunisation Program covers free annual flu vaccination for people with the following medical risk conditions:

 - heart disease